 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 For two weekends in October, you will feel like you’ve been transported to Munich, Germany, by way of Oktoberfest in Cape Coral.
 The annual event, put on by the German-American Social Club of Cape Coral, happens every October.
 Guests can try a variety of German fare, listen to live bands play German music, dance on two dance floors and sample a mouthwatering selection of German and domestic beer.
-There is plenty of free parking available and children under 12 get in free.
-Oktoberfest Chair Juergen Wolfgang Schmidt said up to 30,000 people came out for one of the two weekends.
-This is the type of event people talk about for months.
-It’s one of Cape Coral’s most beloved events.
+There is plenty of free parking available, and children under 12 get in free.
+Oktoberfest Chair Juergen Wolfgang Schmidt said as many as 30,000 people come out for the two-weekend festival.
+This is the type of event people talk about for months, and itt’s one of Cape Coral’s most beloved events.

 Cape Coral Oktoberfest is all about bringing people together with good food, freshly poured beer, a fun atmosphere, live music on three stages, and two dance floors.
 Look for the vendor selling traditional German clothes if you really want to get in the spirit.
 The festival features German favorites like knackwurst, bratwurst, schweinshaxe, schnitzel, currywurst and sauerbraten.
 Guests can expect to see the same German staples at Oktoberfest Cape Coral every year.
 There’s also carnival food and rides for the kids to enjoy.
 Where else can the whole family fully embrace German culture in Southwest Florida?

 Oktoberfest in Cape Coral happens every October.
-Oktoberfest in Cape Coral’s address is located at 2101 Southwest Pine Island Road.
+This year’s Oktoberfest in Cape Coral takes place over two weekends, October 20-22 & 27-29, 2023.
+It occurs at the German-American Social Club of Cape Coral, 2101 Southwest Pine Island Road.